 In fact, numerous studies have shown that such a diet is linked to a reduced risk of:

-If you’ve wanted been looking to adopt such a diet, this nutritious vegetable strata, or casserole, hits the mark in every way.
+If you’ve wanted been looking to adopt a Mediterranean diet, this nutritious vegetable strata, or casserole, hits the mark in every way.
 Layered vegetables add eye-appealing color and fiber, grains come in the form of whole-wheat bread and a dusting of some garlic and herb-flavored feta adds flavor and a low-fat protein.

 Mediterranean Vegetable Strata